DeepRegNet/DeepReg/docs/source/docs/configuration.md

 This section defines the loss in training.

-The losses in DeepReg are defined depending on the type of network to be built, and can be split into three sections: imag and label losses (between moving and fixed tensors), and regularization losses (on the DDFs predicted).
+The losses in DeepReg are defined depending on the type of network to be built, and can be split into three sections: image and label losses (between moving and fixed tensors), and regularization losses (on the DDFs predicted).

 DeepReg uses `tf.keras.Model` `add_loss()` in the Registry method to add losses to the